 The WooCommerce Sync module comes with the option to automatically generate invoices from your WooCommerce orders.
 This will generate invoices based on the order’s line items and attach the invoice to the customer and the transaction.
 If this is what you want, ensure the “Create Invoices from WooCommerce Orders” setting is ticked in Jetpack CRM Settings > WooSync.

-This will then show up in the Client Portal for your customer.
-They can log in and view their invoices for any of their orders with you and save you needing to generate them manually via the WooCommerce “send invoice”.
+The invoice will then show up in the Client Portal for your customer.
+They can log in and view all their invoices with you.

 WooCommerce and Jetpack CRM Invoicing

 It may be tempting to use Jetpack CRM invoices alongside WooCommerce Sync instead of using WooCommerce orders.
 If you have the following process in mind, read on: